Employee assessment without application ("automatic tax equalisation")

 Since 2017, under some circumstances this tax equalisation takes place automatically (known as "Employee assessment without application").
 The advantage of this for taxpayers is that (subject to certain conditions) no tax return need be submitted in order to receive a tax refund.
 Overpayments of wage tax and social security repayments are calculated automatically by the fiscal authorities, unless the automatic execution of the application-free employee assessment has been waived.
 A notice of assessment is issued – without the need to apply for it – and the credit sum calculated is then transferred to the affected person’s bank account.

 Employee assessment without application has been available for assessment since 2016.
 It was introduced so that persons with low incomes or minimum pensions would always receive their tax refund.
 It is not only such people who benefit from automatic tax equalisation, however, but everyone who has received only income subject to wage tax to whom a tax refund is due.

 In general, these regulations also apply to citizens of EU Member States in Austria.

 Automatic tax equalisation (Employee assessment without application) will take place in one single step only if

 - No tax equalisation (no Employee assessment) for the previous year has been applied for by 30 June (i.e. no Form L 1 has been submitted).

-- According to the fiscal authorities’ calculations, tax equalisation results in a tax credit and
+- According to the fiscal authorities’ calculations, tax equalisation results in a tax refund and

 - On the basis of available data, the tax office can assume that:

-- Only income subject to salary tax has been received
+- Only income subject to wage tax has been received

-- No special costs have been claimed (e.g. special expenses, exceptional costs or credits such as sole earner tax credit).
+- No special costs have been claimed (e.g. special expenses, extraordinary burdens or tax deductions such as single-earner tax credit).